-Under the supervision of the Alzheimer’s Association Connecticut Chapter Statewide Walk Director, the office assistant will perform a myriad of office activities to help assist and support the Regional Event Planner as well as other statewide Regional staff to ensure an effective and efficient office environment at the Regional Office in Norwalk, Connecticut.
+Under the supervision of the Alzheimer’s Association Connecticut Chapter Statewide Walk Director, the office assistant will perform myriad office activities to help assist and support the Regional Event Planner as well as other statewide Regional staff to ensure an effective and efficient office environment at the Regional Office in Norwalk, Connecticut.

 ESSENTIAL JOB FUNCTIONS:

-- Manage the day-to-day administrative operations at the Norwalk, CT Office, including but not limited to welcoming visitors and constituents, ordering of office supplies, maintaining an orderly and organized office space and environment, organizing and maintaining files and records, fulfilling all photocopying needs, maintaining necessary stock levels of brochures and other Chapter-related materials and act as the liaison between facilities and office management.
+- Manage the day-to-day administrative operations at the Norwalk, CT office, including but not limited to welcoming visitors and constituents, ordering of office supplies, maintaining an orderly and organized office space and environment, organizing and maintaining files and records, fulfilling all photocopying needs, maintaining necessary stock levels of brochures and other Chapter-related materials and act as the liaison between facilities and office management.

 - Provide all database management support to the Region and, as applicable, the state, utilizing Convio, Walk Central, Sign-up Genius, RivALZ, etc.....